Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 – Verify the purchaser’s sales tax permit by visiting the California Department of Tax and Fee Administration’s verification page or calling 888-225-5263.

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
-For example, if the buyer’s business is a car dealership but they want to purchase office supplies tax-free, the seller may want to investigate further.
+For example, if the buyer’s business is a car dealership but wants to purchase office supplies tax-free, the seller may want to investigate further.

 – Keep a file of resale certificates.